-If the resolution is lower, the image is less clear and may become even blur in the case of very low resolutions.
+If the resolution is lower, the image is less clear and may become even blurry in the case of very low resolutions.

 Typically, you should go with a monocular that offers higher resolution.
 However, exceptionally high-resolution monocular models can cost a tidy sum.

 So be sure that you don’t go for the highest resolution, but a resolution that is high enough to serve the purpose for you.
 Thermal monocular resolution is usually denoted as 320 x 240 or 640 x 480.

 The power source of a monocular is an important factor.
 If you are going to use the monocular outdoors for many hours on end, you need a battery that can power up the monocular for so long without requiring a recharge.